jacksoom/vim-conf/README.md

 ## Description
-   perfect support Go and Rust, and used some perfect Plugin (universal-ctags,YouCompleteMe, airline, fzf and so on.), enjoy it!
+   perfect support Go and Rust, and used some perfect Plugin (universal-ctags, YouCompleteMe, airline, fzf and so on.),
    MacVim app is better than Iterm2
+   enjoy it!

 ## Install
 ```sh